Modeste Legouez

+Biography

-Legouez was born September 24, 1908 in Épreville-près-le-Neubourg.
-He was a reasonably large farmer who inherited his farm from his parents in 1930.
-He started in politics by becoming the first president of the Jeunesses Paysannes, popularly known as the "Greenshirts", the youth section of Henri Dorgères' Comités de défense paysanne in the 1930s.
-He came within 700 votes of defeating the future prime minister Pierre Mendes France in the 1936 French legislative election in what Mendes France regarded as his hardest electoral fight.
+Legouez was born on 24 September 1908 in Épreville-près-le-Neubourg, Normandy.
+He was a farmer of a reasonably large farm who inherited his land from his parents in 1930.
+He started in politics by becoming the first president of the Jeunesses Paysannes, popularly known as the "Greenshirts", the youth section of Henri Dorgères' far-right Comités de défense paysanne in the 1930s.
+He came within 700 votes of defeating the future prime minister Pierre Mendès France in the 1936 French legislative election in what Mendès France regarded as his hardest electoral fight.

 Legouez became the head of the Peasant Corporation for the Eure from 1942 to 1944 for which he was interned for a few months after the liberation of France.

-As a senator Legouez was a member of the Groupe de l'Union des Républicains et des Indépendants.
+As a senator, Legouez was a member of the Independent Republicans Group.

 Legouez was a knight of the Order of Agricultural Merit.
-He died on January 30, 1989.
+He died on 30 January 1989.